upenndigitalscholarship/dsfellows/syllabus.md

 Week 1 (9/22): Intro

-Week 2 (9/29): Anatomy of information
-+ How do the digital tools we use fit into a longer history of media and information management?
-+ Look at materials from special collections
-+ Intro to Github

-Week 3 (10/13): Beautiful websites in the clouds
+Week 2 (10/13): Beautiful websites in the clouds
 + How does the internet work?
 + What makes a website beautiful, interactive, etc.?
-+ Jekyll tutorial
++ Intro to Markdown
++ Start setting up Reclaim domains

+Week 3 (10/27): Anatomy of information
++ How do the digital tools we use fit into a longer history of media and information management?
++ Jon Pollock shows us around special collections
++ History of information management: 17th century Bible concordance, Samuel Johnson's dictionary, Sir Charles Grandison indices

-Week 4 (10/27): Web design
+Week 4 (10/27): Web design, continued
++ Intro to Git
-+ Workshop: start to build Reclaim sites
++ Intro to Jekyll

 Week 5 (11/10): Data management
 + Looking at raw data from Monument Lab, how could we organize it?
 What other data might be worth collecting?